Ohio woman found guilty of Summit County murder | Gephardt Daily

 “The three began arguing over a stolen gun.
 Moss then shot both Sherman and McMullen.
 Sherman was struck in the head and died.
 McMullen was shot but survived.
 He escaped by jumping out of a second floor window.”

 This was Moss’ second trial, the statement noted.
-She was found guilty on No. 20, 2018 of felonious assault in the shooting of James McMullen, as well as having a weapon under disability and tampering with evidence.
+She was found guilty on Nov.
+20, 2018, of felonious assault in the shooting of James McMullen, as well as having a weapon under disability and tampering with evidence.

 Following that trial, Summit County Common Pleas Court Judge Jay Wells